pyrogram/pyrogram/docs/source/topics/synchronous.rst

 Synchronous Usage
 =================

-Pyrogram is an asynchronous framework and as such it is subject to the asynchronous rules.
+Pyrogram is an asynchronous framework and as such is subject to the asynchronous rules.
 It can, however, run in synchronous mode (also known as non-asynchronous or sync/non-async for short).
 This mode exists mainly as a convenience way for invoking methods without the need of ``async``/``await`` keywords and the extra boilerplate, but **it's not the intended way to use the framework**.